AndreKelling/yak/README.md

 Forked the yak redaxo setup for a SCSS workflow.
 Based on the [demo_base](https://github.com/FriendsOfREDAXO/demo_base) AddOn.
 Find in depth setup and deploy tool information on [yak base repo](https://github.com/yakamara/yak) readme.

+## Motivation

+This kind of a boilerplate shall give you a good starting point for a faster website creation with Redaxo CMS.
+As the original yak codebase does provide SCSS and JS with gulp, but no adquate template where functionalities and styles are mapped to.
+Which leads to starting at Zero.
+On the other side the demo base provides a good starting point template-wise.
+But no asset-automation like gulp.

+So here the combined strength of them both.

 ## Requirements

 * have your prepare your local apache server setup